Back to blog

 If any of that sounds familiar, you are ready for something better.

-- Your own design.
-Your logo, your colours, your fonts, your banner.
+• Your own design.
+Your logo, your colors, your fonts, your banner.
 The site looks like yours because it is yours.

-- Air quality dashboard.
-If you have a Davis AirLink sensor, full EAQI and US EPA AQI displays with colour-coded index levels.
+• Air quality dashboard.
+If you have a Davis AirLink sensor, full EAQI and US EPA AQI displays with color-coded index levels.

 None of these features are available on the free WeatherLink dashboard.
 Some are available on WeatherLink's paid plans, but you are still locked into their design and domain.